kanghui0204/IsaacLab-Arena-vln/docs/index.rst

 but does not naturally support expressing this type of variation.

-Isaac Lab Arena extends the manager-based interface to provide a convenient way of expressing this type of variation, while benefitting from the modularity, performance, and accuracy of Isaac Lab.
+Isaac Lab Arena extends the manager-based interface to provide a convenient way of expressing task variation, while benefitting from the modularity, performance, and accuracy of Isaac Lab.